-Jennifer Carroll has been managing historical societies and museums in New England for over 20 years.
-She holds a Master's of Arts Degree in Historical Administration from Eastern Illinois University and a Bachelor's of Arts Degree in History and Women's Studies from the University of New Hampshire.
-She has worked as a curator and executive director of museums.
-She currently serves as the director of education at the Historical Society of Cheshire County in Keene where she coordinates over 150 public programs per year.
-Jennifer is on the board of directors of the Association of Historical Societies of New Hampshire and serves on the city of Keene's Campus-Community Commission and Keene International Festival Committee.
-She is the 2019 recipient of Keene State College's Presidents' Community Partner award as well as Keene Sentinel's Extraordinary Women of the Monadnock Region award in 2017.
-Jennifer lives in West Swanzey, NH with her husband and two daughters.
+Jennifer Carroll has been managing historical societies and museums in New England for 25 years.
+She holds a Master of Arts Degree in Historical Administration from Eastern Illinois University and a Bachelor of Arts Degree in History and Women's Studies from the University of New Hampshire.
+Carroll has worked as both a curator and executive director of museums, and currently serves as the director of education at the Historical Society of Cheshire County in Keene, where she coordinates over 150 public programs per year.
+She is also an adjunct professor at Antioch University New England where she teaches place-based social studies, and serves on advisory/planning committees for the Keene International Festival Committee, the Monadnock Historical Societies Forum, and the Little Sisters Fund.
+She is the 2019 recipient of Keene State College's Presidents' Community Partner award as well as the Keene Sentinel's Extraordinary Women of the Monadnock Region award in 2017.
+Jennifer lives in West Swanzey with her husband and two daughters.

 New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.